Last updated on July 11th, 2022 at 11:18 am

-Greek mythology is the source of most myths borrowed later by monotheistic religions and adapted to every monotheistic religion’s purposes.
+Greek mythology is the source of most myths borrowed later by monotheistic religions and adapted to different religions’ purposes.

 The myth of the flood of Deucalion was borrowed by the Jews to construct the tale of the flood of Noah.
 The God Sun also is the inspiration of the Jewish God.

 In the traditions of the peoples of the Eastern Mediterranean, India, Mesopotamia, Scandinavia, and Central America, there are at least two dozen Gods who experienced the drama of death and redemption of the resurrection.
 Long before the birth of Jesus Christ.

 Osiris, Dionysos, Adonis, Odin of the Vikings, Ganesha and Krishna in India, Leminkaiken, Tamuz, Quetzalcoatl of the Aztecs, Mithras, and dozens of others were killed and resurrected.
 So say the mythologies and the same says the Bible about Jesus Christ.

 But one of the biggest legacies of Greek Mythology is the huge pool of tales that inspire until today.
 Science still draws names from mythology’s endless names list to name newly discovered planets and other space objects.